 What is Prescribed Burning?

 Prescribed burning is the intentional burning of a specific plot of land for the purposes of managing or restoring vegetation.
-The use of prescribed fires appears to be increasing throughout the Midwest and within Nebraska.
+The use of prescribed fires appears to be increasing throughout the U.S. and within Nebraska.
 Although prescribed fires do not completely duplicate natural wildfires, they do accomplish many of the same results:

 - increasing species diversity with respect to native long- and mixed-grass prairie species, and